On the family of Wigner functions for N-level quantum system

 The angle $\zeta$ serves as the moduli parameter of the unitary nonequivalent Wigner functions of a qutrit and is related to the 3-rd order SU(3)-invariant polynomial of the SW kernel:

 which remains ``unaffected'' by the master equation (\ref{eq:condNew1}).

-Now we pass to the derivation of an explicit form of the Wigner function for a qutrit.
-With this aim the diagonalizing matrix $U(\Omega_3) \in SU(3)$ in (\ref{eq:SWkernelexp}) can be presented in the form of a generalized Euler decomposition (see e.g., \cite{Byrd1998,ByrdSudarshan1998,GHKLMP2006}, and references therein) with coordinates $\Omega_3=\{\alpha, \beta,\gamma, a, b, c, \theta, \phi \}\,, $
+{$\bullet $\,\bf WF of qutrit in terms of the Bloch vector\,$\bullet$} Now we pass to the derivation of an explicit form of the Wigner function for a qutrit.
+With this aim the diagonalizing matrix $U(\Omega_3) \in SU(3)$ in (\ref{eq:SWkernelexp}) can be presented in the form of a generalized Euler decomposition (see e.g. Refs.~\onlinecite{Byrd1998,ByrdSudarshan1998,GHKLMP2006}, and references therein) with coordinates $\Omega_3=\{\alpha, \beta,\gamma, a, b, c, \theta, \phi \}\,, $

-where the left and right factors $V$ denote two copies of the $SU(2)$ group embedded in $SU(3)$
+where the left and right factors $V$ denote two copies of the $SU(2)$ group embedded in $SU(3)$\,:

 The angles in decomposition (\ref{eq:EulerSU3}) take values from the intervals